hyosung11/Launch-School/Courses/JS101/Lesson-4-JavaScript-Collections/notes.md

 ### `Array.prototype.some()`

-The first thing you should do when you're unsure of how a method works is to check the[ JavaScript documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/some).
+The first thing you should do when you're unsure of how a method works is to check the[JavaScript documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/some).
 Take a quick look at it to get an idea for what the method does, and then continue reading this section.

 Let's see the method in action: